AditudeGear flags are available online here on our website and also at:

 We recycle!
 Don't be surprised if your package shows up in a pre-used shipping box with a variety of recycled packaging to cushion the box.
 Just doing our part to conserve landfill space.

 Where we ride sand camping is allowed, many use this privilege responsibly while others leave the place trashed, don't obey the boundaries, noise or alcohol restrictions.
 Bad attitude.
 This problem is the same with off-roaders as it is in any activity, you can find the same problem in any campground, highway, or town in the USA.
 It has always been the duty of the responsible citizens to clean up after, police and suffer for the bad choices of the few.
 The biggest problem is arising in areas where off-roaders have been banned but the outlaws still persist; there is no one there to clean up after them or to help police illegal actions.
-If you want to know more simply google "off-road land closure" and read the multitude of articles written from the vantage point of both sides.
+If you want to know more simply do and internet search for "off-road land closure" and read the multitude of articles written from the vantage point of both sides.
 Its really very simple, if you want to be respected you must act with common sense and respect for others.
 Good attitude!

 Go huge.
 Tear up the sand.
 Master the mud.